Sale of Mobile Homes (Interview) Bill

 Description

-- The interview must take place in the solicitor's office.
+- Take place in a solicitor's office.

 Government Spending